ibm-cloud-docs/key-protect/disable-keys.md

 When you enable a root key that was previously disabled, the key transitions from the _Suspended_ to the _Active_ key state.
 This action restores the key's encrypt and decrypt operations.

-If you're using an integrated cloud service that supports revoking access to a disabled root key, allow up to 4 hours before access to the key's associated data is restored.
+If you're using an integrated Cloud Service that supports revoking access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is restored.
+After access to the associated data is resored, a corresponding enable event is displayed in the Activity Tracker web UI.
 {: note}

 You can enable a root key that's in the _Suspended_ key state by making a `POST` call to the following endpoint.